 - A basket of gourmet fruit or a box of vegetables.
 Did you know that experts recommend filling half your plate at meals with fruits and veggies?
 So give the gift of fresh produce!
 A basket of healthy fruit is so much healthier than a box of chocolates, or you could also give a subscription for local produce delivery boxes.
 These boxes usually come weekly or monthly, and they can expose your loved one to new and delicious options to liven up meals cooked at home.
 Fresh fruits and vegetables will help your loved one eat healthier and feel better.

 Valentine’s Day is about so much more than sugar.
 It’s time to show your valentine that you truly care, giving the gift of something to do his or her heart some good!

 Looking for other ways to benefit your family’s heart health?
-The Prevention Center of Georgia Heart Institute specializes in providing key resources and services to keep your heart at its healthiest.
+The Center for Cardiovascular Prevention, Metabolism and Lipids of Georgia Heart Institute specializes in providing key resources and services to keep your heart at its healthiest.